H3AR7B3A7/DesignPatterns/README.md

 (Similar to Eager Initialization)

 Con:
- - If multiple threads are inside the if loop at the same time.
-It will destroy the singleton pattern and both threads will get the different instances of singleton class.
+ - If multiple threads are inside the if loop at the same time, both threads will get a different instance of the singleton class.

 Lazy Initialization
 -------------------